 If your application was submitted within Canada, the average processing time is 7-11 days.

-Processing Time by Country as of May 2016
+Processing Time by Country of Residence as of November 2016

 Costs of this Process